happysox/CTF_Writeups/InCTF_2018/load3r/writeup.md

 # load3r

 The Note about how to run the file was added after we solved the challenge.
-Since this was a fairly simple reverse challenge, we were able to solve it using only static analysis.
+Since this was a simple reverse challenge, we were able to solve it using only static analysis.

 ![alt text](https://raw.githubusercontent.com/happysox/CTF_Writeups/master/InCTF_2018/load3r/pics/load3r.png)

 We use `file` and see that we have gotten our hands on some kind of boot loader: